mariusc23/AwesomeMath/wp-content/plugins/flickr-gallery/readme.txt

 * All images smaller than "medium" will load in the lightbox effect (if enabled) when the user clicks on them.
 * Add a "Collections" tab to the default gallery
 * Select which tabs the gallery displays
-* **New**: Set the lightbox to display larger than "medium" photos if the user's browser window is large enough.
+* Set the lightbox to display larger than "medium" photos if the user's browser window is large enough.
-* **New**: Easier "Web" based authentication to the Flickr API.
+* Easier "Web" based authentication to the Flickr API.
+* **New**: Show the photo's description inside the lightbox alongside the larger photos.

 == Installation ==